rsfreitas/xante-interpreter/README.md

 ## Overview

-jerminus is a interpreter to run applications which uses libxante as its core.
+xante-interpreter is a interpreter to run applications which uses libxante as its core.

 ## Call an application

-An application developed using libxante can be executed with jerminus with the following command line:
+An application developed using libxante can be executed with xante-interpreter with the following command line:

 ```
-$ jerminus -j application.jtf
+$ xante-interpreter -j application.jtf
 ```

 For more details and options use the **-h** option.